HTC Hero: Android 2.1 update development

-HTC Hero is the first phone to feature HTC's own "Sense" software, which includes a customized user interface.
+HTC Hero was the first phone to feature HTC's own "Sense" software, which includes a customized user interface.
 There had been initial issues regarding lag on the device, however a firmware upgrade resolved the problem to some extent.

 HTC announced their intent to release an update for the Hero in the first half of 2010 that would upgrade the Android OS to version 2.1 while incorporating Sense.
 This news was released via Twitter on December 17, 2009.
 Sprint further clarified on their own Twitter that the 2.1 update would be released early in the second quarter of 2010.

 Android 2.1 update release and carrier issues

 By May 14, 2010, Verizon Wireless had made a system update to Android version 2.1 publicly available for their Droid Eris.
 The Sprint Hero 2.1 update was released on 19 May 2010.

 The update to 2.1 was officially released on the HTC website for the Sprint (CDMA) version.
 On June 4, 2010, the Android 2.1 update for the GSM Hero was made available in Taiwan.
 On June 17, 2010, the first part of Europe was provided the update, the second part on June 28, 2010.
 The Worldwide English (WWE) version was released on June 28, 2010.
 HTC suggested that they would not be updating the device further to version 2.2.

 Although the 2.1 update was officially released by HTC, a few networks refused to allow the Hero phones running on their networks to receive the update.
-Most notably, Orange in Europe did not announce any officially update policy or guidance for the phone despite numerous requests for their customer base until late July 2010.
+Most notably, Orange in Europe did not announce any official update policy or guidance for the phone despite numerous requests from their customer base until late July 2010.
 This proved to be so frustrating to consumers that a Facebook group was set up to try to gain more information from Orange and their lack of support for the HTC Hero.
 Nevertheless, on 28 July 2010, part 1 for the 2.1 update was released OTA (over-the-air) to Orange handsets.
 Three UK released the full 2.1 update OTA on 26 August 2010.
-The 2.1 update noticeably increases the browser speed and there appears to be an automatic closing of background apps as system resources diminish with increasing multitasking.
+The 2.1 update noticeably increased the browser speed and there appears to be an automatic closing of background apps as system resources diminish with increasing multitasking.

 Telus had also refused to offer guidance or an update for their HTC Hero.
 While initially slated for release in May 2010, by mid-August no update had yet been released to Telus customers.
 Furthermore, customer service at Telus complained that the fault lies with HTC.
 On the morning of 25 October 2010, Telus officially pushed down the Android 2.1 update to its clients.